VagueEntertainment/Framed/README.md

 ### Install instructions:

 Framed is distributed as a flatpak for all supported PC platforms and can be found over on http://flathub.net.
 Checkout their page on how to setup flatpak and flathub for your distro of choice.
+> **Note:** The flatpak contains all the libraries and services you will need so if possible use it before continuing through the  rest of the instructions.

 ### Prerequisites